A conservative Turing complete $S^4$ flow

-In both the constructions in the proofs of Theorem \ref{thm:TCvol-pres-flow-S4} and Corollary \ref{cor:TCvol-pres-flow-4-mfds}, the flows need to vanish in large portions of the ambient manifold.
-This is unavoidable for a general result that covers all smooth (closed, oriented) $4$-manifolds.
-Although it may be interesting to wonder if a non-singular flow can be constructed on manifolds with vanishing Euler characteristic.
+In both the constructions in the proofs of Theorem \ref{thm:TCvol-pres-flow-S4} and Corollary \ref{cor:TCvol-pres-flow-4-mfds}, the flows vanish in large portions of the ambient manifold.
+Only manifolds with zero Euler characteristic admit nonsingular flows.
+Consequently, a general result about nonsingular flows that encompasses all smooth, closed, oriented $4$-manifolds is unattainable, as singularities would be inevitable for manifolds with nonzero Euler characteristic.
+It may nevertheless be interesting to wonder if such a non-singular, volume preserving and Turing complete flow can be constructed on smooth $4$-manifolds with vanishing Euler characteristic.

 The flow of a solution to a system like the one here only simulates a finite number of Turing machine steps (see \cite{CMPP21}).
 This phenomenon is related to the {\it Space-bounded Church Turing thesis}, introduced by Braverman, Schneider, and Rojas \cite{BSR15}.
 Storage space complexity and memory availability are studied as constraints for Turing machines modelled on compact spaces.
 Moreover, {\it universal} Turing machines cannot be robustly simulated on a compact space \cite{BGH13}.